SAP/crossplane-provider-btp/docs/contribution-notes/resource-implementation-approaches.md

 # Resource Implementation Approaches
-We generally distinguish between 3 different approaches when imeplementing controller logic for a single resource.
+We generally distinguish between 3 different approaches when implementing controller logic for a single resource.
 Next to, what we call "native controllers", you will find another approach based on upjet as well as a hybrid one throughout the provider implementation.
 The choice depends on whether a native BTP API exists for the resource and how much custom logic is needed around lifecycle management.
 Let's have a closer look at those different approaches.